thebrain85/numerauto/README.md

 See `example.py` for a basic example that trains a scikit-learn logistic regression model and uploads its predictions.

+The example uses the `PredictionUploader` event handler to upload predictions to Numerai.
+This requires you to register an API key in your Numerai account.
+This can be done in Account settings -> Your API Keys -> Add.
+Select 'Upload submissions' to be able to upload predictions using this API key.
+Replace 'insert your publickey/secretkey here' in the code with your own API public/secret API key pair to allow the example code to upload the prediction to your account.

+## Custom event handlers
 Implementing your own event handler is easy.
 Simply create a subclass of numerauto.eventhandlers.EventHandler and overload the on_* methods that you need to implement your own functionality.
 The event handler can then be added